rhea-so/memorize/README.md

 <p/>

-[MUSIC TOMO](https://bass.yuru.cam) is a web application that offers various quizzes related to bass guitar.
+[BASS TOMO](https://bass.yuru.cam) is a web application that offers various quizzes related to bass guitar.

 ## Contributors